Educational Technology Expansion and the Latest Trends on the Education Sector in 2022

 Video-assisted learning

 Video-assisted learning is simply using videos in lessons.
-Readily available educational videos can help students in improving their comprehension, cognitive ability, or social-emotional skills.
-Teachers can use video-assisted learning as extra materials in addition to the primary curriculum.
-Common examples of those videos include short clips, animated videos, tutorials, etc. These videos are great to enrich lessons or reinforce ideas in the learning process while reducing teachers’ workload in building an inclusive curriculum.
+Readily available educational videos can help students improve their comprehension, cognitive ability, or social-emotional skills.
+Teachers can use video-assisted learning as extra materials besides the primary curriculum.
+Common examples of those videos include short clips, animated videos, tutorials, etc. These videos are great for enriching lessons or reinforcing ideas in the learning process while reducing teachers’ workload in building an inclusive curriculum.

 Learning Management System (LMS)

 According to eLearning Industry, a Learning Management System (LMS) is an online system or software used to plan, execute, and assess a specific learning process.
-In simple words, the software is used in eLearning programs and helps in administration, documentation, tracking, and recording.
-With proper LMS training, teachers can take advantage of the functions and tools available to manage class and students better.
-For example, with Google Classroom, teachers can start a video meeting, manage classes, assignments, and grades online without paper.
+Simply put, the software is used in eLearning programs and helps in administration, documentation, tracking, and recording.
+With proper LMS training, teachers can use the functions and tools to manage classes and students better.
+For example, with Google Classroom, teachers can start video meetings and manage classes, assignments, and grades online without paper.
 Especially, with the automated systems available, teachers can eliminate labor-intensive jobs like grading, assessing students’ learning, and printing materials for upcoming classes.
-Students are able to submit assignments and track classwork right on the platform.
-Google Classroom is a comprehensive and integrated platform that can be used by teachers, students, guardians, and administrators.
+Students can submit assignments and track classwork right on the platform.
+Google Classroom is a comprehensive and integrated platform that teachers, students, guardians, and administrators can use.

 Virtual and Augmented Reality

 With AR/VR being implemented to enhance people’s entertainment experience, the rise in demand for experiential learning with VR and AR has been pushed forward.
-A national survey from DreamBox and PBS stated that 90% of educators agree that VR technology effectively provides differentiated and personalized learning experiences for students.
-AR and VR indeed can capture students’ attention in a more exciting way than traditional learning.
-A regular student can remember 30% of what they hear and 20% of what they see, while students can retain 90% of what is learned through the AR/VR experience.
+A national survey from DreamBox and PBS stated that 90% of educators agree that VR technology effectively provides students with differentiated and personalized learning experiences.
+AR and VR indeed can capture students’ attention more excitingly than traditional learning.
+Regular students can remember 30% of what they hear and 20% of what they see, while students can retain 90% of what is learned through the AR/VR experience.
 Therefore, this confirms the hypothesis that AR and VR can further enhance student learning and memory recall ability.
-There are many examples where AR and VR have been implemented, like through hands-on experiments in science labs or virtual tours in popular museums worldwide.
+There are many examples where AR and VR have been implemented, like through hands-on experiments in science labs or virtual tours in famous museums worldwide.

 Blockchain Technology

 Many people have heard about blockchain technology as ‘something related to Bitcoin.’
 In simple terms, blockchains are distributed ledgers.
 A ledger is a book or collection of accounts in which account transactions are recorded.
-Most student records and grades are kept in a centralized and specialized software, such as Google Classroom, Canvas, or other online gradebooks.
+Most student records and grades are kept in a centralized and specialized software like Google Classroom, Canvas, or other online grade books.
 But, if the specialized software is hacked or data stolen, the stored records will be lost.
-Applying blockchain technology, records and information are kept in multiple ledgers, or different locations.
-In a blockchain, there will be digital nodes that stores this information, and they constantly verify “the integrity of both newly recorded information as well as the copy that it stores.”
+Applying blockchain technology, records and information are kept in multiple ledgers or different locations.
+In a blockchain, digital nodes will store this information, and they constantly verify “the integrity of both newly recorded information as well as the copy that it stores.”

 So, after reading this complicated explanation, how can Blockchain Technology be applied in education?
 Well, the most obvious example is: